5 Home Remedies for Muscle Relief

 - Apply to the sore areas and let sit for 20 minutes.

-- When done, dilute with lukewarm water and finish by rubbing in hot ointment.
+- When done, dilute with lukewarm water and finish by rubbing in the hot ointment.

 - Use once a day.

 Many think that rest is the best treatment for muscle pain.
-But it is proven that physical exercise is one of the best therapies for a short recovery.
+However, physical exercise is proven to be one of the best ways to recover more quickly.

 Stretching and physical activity stimulate circulation and help eliminate excess toxins from the body.